Geruduk Polda Metro, aspiration of the millennium Maluku Indonesia (AMMI) exhorts the arrest investigator Roy Suryo CS - ExBulletin

 Geruduk Polda Metro, aspiration of the millennium Maluku Indonesia (AMMI) exhorts the arrest investigator Roy Suryo CS

-Jakarta, indonews.id – The Indonesian aspirations of Maluku held an action before the metropolitan police of Jakarta on Monday, May 26, 2025.
-Dozens of action masses present during the demonstration, were other than asking the metropolitan regional police to be immediately suspected of Roy Suryo, Rismon Sianipar, et al. In the case of vicious slander addressed to the 7th Irity Indonesian president.
+JAKARTA (Teropongsenayan) – The aspiration of Maluku Indonesia of the millennium again held an action held before the metropolitan police of Jakarta.
+Dozens of action masses present at the demonstration, otherwise than to ask the metro police immediately suspected Roy Suryo, Rismon Sianipar, and Al in the event of heinous slander who was applied to the 7th IRI Indonesian president.
 Joko Widodo.

 According to Fauzan Ohorella, the coordinator of Ammi Presidium that Metro Jaya police investigators could immediately treat the legal process of Roy Suryo CS for the crimes they had committed, namely Calomnier Jokowi by mentioning false diplomas on various media platforms.